jxu/blog/bash_prompt.md

 Plus, the hostname is redundant on my personal computer, as I know where I'm logged into.

-I was inspired by Git Bash Shell on Windows(!) to start the command on a new line, always on the left.
+I was inspired by Git Bash Shell on Windows(!) to start the command on a new line, always left-justified.
 This makes it easier to visually keep track of the command history.
 Keeping the bold green working directory from the original prompt, I used https://bash-prompt-generator.org to generate a PS1 simplified as

     PS1='\[\e[32;1m\]\w\[\e[0m\]\n\$ '